Sciatica vs. Pinched Nerve Pain — What’s the Difference?

 Early diagnosis of a pinched nerve can greatly improve the success of treatment and managing pain and related symptoms.

 No, a pinched nerve and sciatica are different.
 While sciatica is a type of pinched nerve, not every pinched nerve is sciatica.
-Sciatica is when the sciatic nerve is pinched and affected.
+Sciatica is when the sciatic nerve pinches.
 Pinched nerves can occur anywhere throughout the body and aren’t limited to the spine.

 There are nerves throughout your entire body, and any nerve can become pinched or compressed.
-Certain nerves are more likely to be affected, but that doesn’t mean a pinched nerve only develops in these nerves.
+Certain nerves are more likely to become pinched, but that doesn’t mean a pinched nerve only develops in these nerves.
 While we may think of the back, neck or wrists when discussing a pinched nerve, any nerve can become compressed.

 You may experience symptoms of a pinched nerve in your arms or legs.
 In some cases, people may develop more than one pinched nerve at a time.
 Sometimes, people may have a pinched nerve in their wrist and sciatica.
 Whether or not you have a pinched nerve or sciatica, receiving a proper diagnosis and treatment is essential.

-The longer a nerve is pinched, the higher the risk of permanent damage.
+The longer a pinched nerve occurs, the higher the risk of permanent damage.
 Early detection and prompt treatment often mean the difference between immediate relief and the need for surgery.
 Nerve pain can be acute, meaning it lasts for a few days to weeks.
 Chronic nerve pain is when a pinched nerve causes discomfort for three months or longer.

 Many people believe any condition that causes pain in the buttocks or leg to be sciatica when many conditions can cause these symptoms.
 It is helpful to understand the source of your leg pain to seek out the proper treatment and find lasting relief.
 Some conditions similar to and often confused with sciatica include: